shivaycb/couchbase-lite-workshop/README.md

 - no sample files have been imported
 - ingestion pipeline is not executed
 - current exercise branch contains placeholder database implementations

-## Notes About the Current Code

-From the code I could inspect:

-- the app is clearly intended as a **DocQA / RAG workshop app**
-- navigation is wired between **chat** and **docs**
-- Hilt is enabled at the app level
-- Couchbase Lite + vector search dependencies are present
-- Gemini is configured through `local.properties`
-- the visible `DatabaseManager` file includes a **placeholder implementation**, while commented code shows the intended Couchbase Lite setup

-This strongly suggests the repository may be structured as a workshop with multiple stages, and `exercise5` may contain a more complete implementation than the default branch snapshot I could access.

 ## Related Resources